preetisawant/cloud-foundry/add-serv-inst.md

     * Creates an alias of that public service instance inside the CFEE space from which the commmand was issued, with a name specified by `SERVICE_INSTANCE`.
 Note that name of the public service instance will not automatically be the same name as the service instance in the CFEE.
 Thus, if you want to give the same name to both, the public service instance and the service instance in the CFEE (alias of the public one), you need to specify both, an `instance_name` and a `SERVICE_INSTANCE` (with the same values) in the following command:

   ```
-  cf create-service SERVICE PLAN SERVICE_INSTANCE -c '{"instance_name":"value", "resource_group":"value"}'
+  cf create-service SERVICE PLAN SERVICE_INSTANCE -c '{"instance_name":"value", "resource_group":"value", "target":"value"}'
   ```
   {: pre}

-  The command can includes optional configuration **parameters**, which can be provided in a valid JSON object in-line:
+ The `create-service` command can be issued with optional parameters to handle specific use cases:

-   * Instance name (`instance_name`): Allows you to specify a custom name for the service instance created in the public {{site.data.keyword.Bluemix}}, different from the `SERVICE_INSTANCE`, which is the name of the instance in the CFEE.
+   * Instance name (`instance_name`): Allows you to specify a custom name for the service instance created in the public {{site.data.keyword.Bluemix}}.
+If no `instance_name` value is provided, the default name of the public service instance in the public will be different from the `SERVICE_INSTANCE` (the name of the instance in the CFEE).
+We recommend that you use this parameter to control the name of the public service instance, or if you want to give it the same name as the service instance in the CFEE (alias to the public one).
    * Resource group (`resource_group`).
-Allows you to specify a resource group under which to group the new instance.
-The    "resource_group" above needs to be specified with the _resource group ID_, not with _resource group name_.
-You can find the _ID_ of a specific resource group with the command `ibmcloud resource groups`.
+Allows you to specify a resource group under which to place the new instance.
+The    "resource_group" (`resource_group`).
+Note that the value of this parameter must be the resource group's ID (_resource group ID_), not the resource group's name (_resource group name_).
+You can find the _resource group ID_ of a specific resource group with the command `ibmcloud resource groups`.
    * Target deployment region (`target`).
 The region where the service instance is to be provisioned.
 Note that some services do not require specification of a target.
 However, the command will fail if no target is provided when the service being created does require it.

-Optionally, you can provide a file containing the parameters in a valid JSON object required for creating a specific service.
+Optionally, you can provide a file containing the command parameters in a valid JSON object.
 The path to the parameters file can be an absolute or relative path to a file:

   ```
   cf create-service SERVICE PLAN SERVICE_INSTANCE -c PATH_TO_FILE